perryrh0dan/taskline/readme.md

 ### Display Boards

-Invoking taskbook without any commands and options will display all of saved items grouped into their respective boards.
+Invoking taskline without any commands and options will display all of saved items grouped into their respective boards.

 ```
 $ tb